dte38/ta_rm_04-2020/README.md

 bundle exec cucumber
 ```

-You can specify which case you would run by adding its tag
+You can specify which case you would like to run by adding its tag

 ```bash
 bundle exec cucumber --tags @tag